image comparison

 imgi

-Best for: creators who want to show a difference and share it anywhere, especially modders, upscalers, photographers, and designers.
+Best for: showing a difference and sharing it anywhere, especially for modders, upscalers, photographers, and designers.

 imgdiff.net

-imgdiff.net is a clean browser tool with a drag divider, plus zoom, pan, and fullscreen.
-It works on two images, a “Before” and an “After,” with editable labels, and gives you a public share link.
-It also has an offline mode.
-Anonymous uploads are public with no password, and it warns you not to upload sensitive files.
-Free accounts add a small dashboard and favorites.
+A clean browser tool with a drag divider plus zoom, pan, and fullscreen.
+Two images, editable Before and After labels, and a public share link; there’s an offline mode too.
+Anonymous uploads are public with no password, and the site itself warns against uploading sensitive files, credit where due for saying it plainly.
+A free account adds a small dashboard with saved sessions and favorites.

 pxcmp.com

-Best for: pixel level, high resolution comparisons where lossless quality and image count matter more than instant access.
+Best for: lossless, high-resolution comparisons where quality and image count matter more than instant access.

 Heavyweight diff and QA tools

-These are built to measure differences, not just show them.
+Built to measure differences rather than present them.
 Different job, different audience.

 Diffchecker

-Best for: QA engineers, lawyers, and document reviewers who need to catch and prove changes.
+Best for: QA engineers, lawyers, and document reviewers who need to catch and prove changes, not show off a retouch.

 slow.pics

-slow.pics has been running since 2017 and is beloved in the video encoding community.
-You upload sets of frames and flip between them with clicks or hotkeys, and it hands you thumbnails plus HTML and BBCode links.
-It handles lossless PNG and is built for judging encoder output frame by frame.
+Running since autumn 2017 and beloved by the video encoding community.
+You upload sets of frames and flip between them with clicks or keyboard hotkeys, and it hands you thumbnails plus HTML and BBCode links for forums.
+It treats quality seriously in a specific way: BMP and TIFF uploads are losslessly converted to PNG, and PNGs are losslessly recompressed.
+Worth knowing: images unviewed for two years may be removed, so it’s a working surface more than an archive.

-Best for: video encoders comparing frames across settings or codecs.
+Best for: encoders comparing frames across settings or codecs, and anyone living in BBCode forums.

 How to pick

-• You want to show a difference and share it fast: a lightweight tool. imgi if you want an embed or an animated export, or many images; imgdiff.net for a quick two image share; pxcmp.com if lossless 4K quality is the point and you do not mind requesting an access key.
+• Show a difference and share it fast: a lightweight tool. imgi if you want an embed, animated export, or many images; imgdiff.net for a bare-bones two-image share; pxcmp.com when lossless 4K is the point and requesting an access key doesn’t bother you.

-• You need to measure and prove a change (legal, QA, document review): Diffchecker.
+• Measure and prove a change, for legal, QA, or document review: Diffchecker.

-For most people replacing imgsli, the lightweight category is the right one.
-If you want to try the drag, share, and embed flow right now, it takes about ten seconds.
+For most people replacing imgsli, the lightweight category is the answer, and the drag-publish-paste flow takes about ten seconds to try.

 Compare two images free